Polish spaces for countable and separable structures through quotient encodings: Abstract

 \section{Abstract}

-We develop a unified framework for locating natural properties of algebraic and analytic structures within the Borel hierarchy.
-Objects are presented as quotients of a universal generator and definability is read directly from the quotient data.
+We develop a quotient-based framework for locating natural properties of countable algebraic structures and separable Banach-type structures in the Borel hierarchy.
+The common idea is to present an object as a quotient of a fixed generator and to read definability from the corresponding kernel or congruence.

-For separable Banach-type structures (Banach algebras, $C^*$-algebras, Banach lattices, TROs) the kernel space is Polish under the Wijsman topology, and the quotient-norm functional $K\mapsto \|x+K\|$ is continuous, yielding a uniform definability scheme whose Borel ranks are bounded by quantifier alternation depth.
-For countable algebraic structures (groups, rings, lattices) we work on compact Polish spaces of congruences where atomic predicates are clopen.
+For separable Banach-type structures, including Banach algebras, $C^*$-algebras and TROs, admissible kernels form Polish spaces; in the Wijsman topology the quotient-norm functional $K\mapsto \|x+K\|$ is continuous.
+This gives a uniform definability scheme with explicit Borel upper bounds.
+For countable algebraic structures, congruence spaces are compact zero-dimensional Polish spaces and atomic predicates are clopen.

-We obtain explicit Borel upper bounds: in the \emph{unital} $C^*$-algebra coding based on $C^*_{\max}(F_\infty)$, stable finiteness is closed, nuclearity is Borel, simplicity is~$G_\delta$, AF-ness lies in~$\Pi^0_3$, nuclear dimension~$\le n$ lies in~$\Pi^0_3$, and for fixed exact~$D$, $D$-absorption is analytic.
-For countable groups, soficity is~$G_\delta$; for abelian groups, slenderness is~$\Pi^0_3$.
-We give an internal Borel coding of the $K_0$-assignment in the quotient/Wijsman framework; for each fixed coordinate the corresponding section is $F_\sigma$, and suspension together with Bott periodicity yields Borel codings of all higher $K$-groups.
-We also show that several bounds are optimal ($\Sigma^0_2$- and $\Pi^0_2$-complete).
-To calibrate the method's reach, we exhibit a $\Pi^1_1$-complete property (separable dual in the commutative $C^*$-setting), provably outside the Borel hierarchy.
+For Banach algebras we obtain, among other estimates, closedness of commutativity, the abstract uniform-algebra norm identity and Dedekind finiteness, and $G_\delta$ bounds for topological stable-rank bounds.
+In the unital $C^*$-algebra coding based on $C^*_{\max}(F_\infty)$ we obtain closedness of stable finiteness and existence of a tracial state, $G_\delta$ bounds for AF-ness, MF-ness, approximate divisibility and real-rank bounds; a $\Pi^0_3$ bound for nuclear dimension; Borelness of nuclearity and simplicity, and analyticity of $D$-absorption for fixed exact $D$.
+The $G_\delta$ bounds for AF-ness, real-rank bounds and topological stable-rank bounds are shown to be sharp by continuous reductions from a canonical $\Pi^0_2$-complete set.
+We give an internal Borel coding of the $K_0$-assignment: every coordinate section is $F_\sigma$, and the resulting map into the standard subgroup coding of countable abelian groups is of Baire class~$2$.
+Suspension and Bott periodicity, combined with the known standard coding computations, yield Borel codings of $K_1$ and all higher $K$-groups.

+The framework also gives a compact quotient treatment of countable groups, rings, lattices, Boolean algebras and abelian groups.
+We include continuous completeness reductions for several low-rank algebraic properties and exhibit natural $\Pi^1_1$-complete properties: separability of the dual in the commutative $C^*$-quotient coding and superatomicity in the Boolean-algebra quotient coding.